scipy-conference/scipy_proceedings/papers/josh_borrow/paper.md

 ## The Librarian
 After much consideration, the collaboration decided that building an orchestration and tracking framework on top of Globus was most appropriate.
-In addition, there was an existing piece of software used for the HERA project called the 'HERA Librarian' [@LaPlante2020; @LaPlante2021] that provided some of the abstractions that were required, though it was not suitable for production use for the much larger Simons Observatory.
+In addition, there was an existing piece of software used for the Hydrogen Epoch of Reionization Array (HERA) [@DeBoer2017], a radio telescope designed to study the early Universe, called the 'HERA Librarian' [@LaPlante2020; @LaPlante2021] that provided some of the abstractions that were required, though it was not suitable for production use for the much larger Simons Observatory.
 The HERA Librarian used a significant number of shell commands over SSH in its underlying architecture, and was designed to be fully synchronous.
 This lead to a complete re-write of the Librarian, primarily to eliminate these deficiencies, but also to migrate the application to a more modern web framework.
+There are a few key design concepts that were carried over from the HERA Librarian:

+- There is a distinction drawn between 'Files' and 'Instances' of files in the Librarian; a given server may know that 'File' exists but not actually have direct access to a copy of the underlying data.
+- Files are immutable, enforced through checksumming, making synchronization between Librarians uni-directional and much simpler.
+- Instances of the Librarian server are free-standing and are loosely-coupled, meaning that long outages or network downtime do not cause significant issues.

 The Librarian[^librarian] is made up of five major pieces:
 1. A FastAPI[^fastapi] server that allows access through a REST HTTP API.